 Wall Colors for Dark Wood Floors

-Dark hardwood floors can be stained to be as dark as espresso or even black.
-Dark hardwoods are especially popular at the moment, possibly because they can have a dramatic effect.
+Dark hardwood floors can be stained as dark as espresso or black.
+Dark hardwoods are especially popular now, possibly because they can have a dramatic effect.
 Generally, dark hardwoods make the space feel more formal or high-end.
 While these are positive aspects of dark hardwood floors, the negative aspect is that they tend to make space feel smaller.
-There are three main options you can choose from for wall colors for dark wood floors:
+The dark floor and fixtures give a sophisticated contrast without being jarring.
+The warmth of all the colors and walls reduces the energy, which is ideal in a bathroom.

 1. Keep Walls Pale